 Recommended Reading List

 “In one respect investment is no different from cooking or gardening.
 If you want to become a better cook or gardener you would not hesitate to buy a book on the subject.
 If you want to become a better investor there is a vast array of excellent books at every level.
 However, rather than overwhelm you here is a small selection of books that will help you to become a more advanced investor.
-Obviously I recommend starting with my own books – Invesment Made Easy at primer level, The Zulu Principle at intermediate and Beyond the Zulu Principle for more advanced investors.”
+Obviously I recommend starting with my own books - The Zulu Principle at intermediate level and Beyond the Zulu Principle for more advanced investors.”
 Jim Slater

 How to Read the Financial Pages- by Michael Brett